Note: This page provides advice for coursework students. Students enrolled in a Higher Degrees by Research should refer to HDR Candidature.

 Help with academic progress

 If you are experiencing difficulties with your studies, you are expected to proactively seek assistance and to access support services where needed.
-This might include meeting with an academic skills adviser, meeting with your Program Coordinator or Placement Officer or attending faculty drop-in sessions.
+This might include looking through the successful learning strategies resources, meeting with an academic skills adviser, meeting with your Program Coordinator or Placement Officer or attending faculty drop-in sessions.

 The University has a range of services to help you get back on track, and you can book into most of these via the Student Hub.
 These include: